deftasparagusanaconda/scipy-fft-processing-lib/README.md

 # scipy-fft-processing-lib
-custom library for processing fft of impulses and audio files
+personal library for processing fft of impulses and audio files

+no dont use this its not finished